- 3/4 cup butter, softened

 - 1 cup crushed peppermint candies

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in sour cream, food coloring and vinegar.
 Combine the flour, baking cocoa, baking powder, baking soda and salt; add to the creamed mixture alternately with the buttermilk, beating well after each addition.

 - Transfer to two greased and floured 9-in. round baking pans.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.

 - Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - For frosting, beat cream cheese and butter until combined.
 Beat in extract.
 Gradually add confectioners' sugar; beat until smooth.
 Spread frosting between layers and over top and sides of cake.
 Press crushed candies on top and sides of cake.
 Arrange whole candies around bottom of cake.
 Yield: 12 servings.

 "This cake had a nice subtle peppermint flavor to it.
 The candy pieces on top ran though & it dried out within 2 days of making it."